BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Bigcommerce’s new page builder.

-So in general, I’ve found BigCommerce easy to use and get started with — certainly when it comes to managing products and catalogs, it definitely stands up well in terms of usability by comparison to Shopify and Squarespace, and it beats Volusion hands down.
+So in general, I’ve found BigCommerce easy to use and get started with — certainly when it comes to managing products and catalogs, it stands up well in terms of usability against Shopify and Squarespace, and it beats Volusion hands down.

 However, when it comes to managing content and layout, there is definitely room for improvement.